Plymouth REIT to build an industrial spec building in Shannon

-Plymouth Industrial REIT will build a 236,600 square foot industrial spec building at 6785 Calhoun Hwy. in Shannon.
+Plymouth Industrial REIT will build a 236,600-square-foot industrial spec building at 6785 Calhoun Highway in Shannon.

-“According to the Georgia Department of Economic Development, over 70% of prospects are looking for an existing building,” said Missy Kendrick, president of the Rome Floyd County Development Authority said in a statement “We have been working on getting a spec building at the same time we were working to acquire additional property for economic development.”
+“According to the Georgia Department of Economic Development, over 70% of prospects are looking for an existing building,” Missy Kendrick, president of the Rome-Floyd County Development Authority, said in a statement “We have been working on getting a spec building at the same time we were working to acquire additional property for economic development.”

 Plymouth REIT has experience investing in industrial real estate with a focus on long term investments.